stencho/Swoop/readme.md

 ## Swoop
 A set of UI elements, tools to use them, and systems to manage them.
 Designed to be used for projects which need a WinForms-like UI, highly managed 2D drawing, and even some 3D drawing.
 Everything is implemented as small ProFont and extreme minimalist 1px bright-lines-on-dark-backgrounds, inspired by BlackBox/bbLean.

-Currently mostly a big ol mess, does not work straight out of the box.
+Currently mostly a big ol mess, does not work straight out of the box and requires an up-to-date-from-github version of MonoGame in the same folder as the Swoop folder, with mgcb.exe in the PATH.

 Looks better than it works.

 ### Most current SwoopDemo screenshot
 ![Most current major change screenshot](current.png)